sebdeveloper6952/rust-lexical-analyzer-generator/README.md

 ### How to run

 1. cd into the `rust-lexical-analyzer-generator` directory.
-2. run the following command to create the project executable: `docker run --rm --user "$(id -u)":"$(id -g)" -v "$PWD:/usr/src/myapp" -w /usr/src/myapp rust cargo build --release`
+2. run the following command to create the project executable: `cargo build --release`
-3. run the following command to run the executable: `docker run --rm --user "$(id -u)":"$(id -g)" -v "$PWD:/usr/src/myapp" -w /usr/src/myapp rust ./target/release/rust-lexical-analyzer-generator <grammar_file>` There are some test grammar files on the `./pruebas` director.
-An example is: `./pruebas/CoCol.ATG`
+3. run the project executable with an input grammar file: `./target/release/rust-lexical-analyzer-generator ./pruebas/CoCol.ATG`
-4. compile the generated lexical analyzer: `docker run --rm --user "$(id -u)":"$(id -g)" -v "$PWD:/usr/src/myapp" -w /usr/src/myapp rust rustc -O ./rust-lex.rs`
+4. compile the generated lexical analyzer: `rustc -O ./rust-lex.rs`
-5. run the lexical analyzer with a input file.
-An example is: `docker run --rm --user "$(id -u)":"$(id -g)" -v "$PWD:/usr/src/myapp" -w /usr/src/myapp rust ./rust-lex ./pruebas/CoCol.ATG`
+5. run the lexical analyzer with an input file: `./rust-lex ./pruebas/CoCol.ATG`

 ### Generate the Project Documentation
 1. cd into the `rust-lexical-analyzer-generator` directory.
-1. run `docker run --rm --user "$(id -u)":"$(id -g)" -v "$PWD:/usr/src/myapp" -w /usr/src/myapp rust cargo doc`
-2. in your web browser, open the file: `./target/doc/rust-lexical-analyzer-generator/index.html`.
-Browse through the documentation.
+1. run `cargo doc --open`